Bernardo-MG/oauth-resource-server-example/src/site/markdown/usage.md

 docker-compose -f docker/docker-compose.yml up
 ```

-It's only missing authenticated users.
-Open the authentication server administration panel at [http://localhost:8090/](http://localhost:8090/).
-Using the administrator user admin/admin add a new user to the bmg realm.
-After this the resource server will be accessible to that user.

-The resource server API is located at [http://localhost:8080/rest/entity](http://localhost:8080/rest/entity).
+The resource server API is located at [http://localhost:8080/rest/entity](http://localhost:8080/rest/entity), accessible to the user test-user/1234.

-### Using Postman
+## Requests with Postman

-The file at src/test/resources/Oauth.postman_collection.json contains queries for all the operations.
+Import `src/test/resources/Oauth.postman_collection.json` to get queries for all the operations.
 Including authentication and reading.

+## Authentication Server

+A Keycloak server is taking care of the authentication.
+It includes [an administration panel](http://localhost:8090/), accessible to the user admin/admin.
+Use it to make any change as needed.